 I have always been passionate about education.
 Upon relocating I was 1 year short of my A Level certificates.
 I worked with my teachers to continue this program whilst attending American High school, mailing my work back for assessment.
 My father always told me that your education is the one thing that cannot be taken from you, a lesson that I have made a career of.

-I believe the classroom is a working community that requires contribution from everyone – the principal, the faculty, the students and parents – in order to maintain a positive atmosphere.To develop a respectful and collaborative learning experience between student and community, the classroom should integrate learning across all disciplines.
+The classroom is a working community that requires contribution from everyone – the principal, the faculty, the students and parents – in order to maintain a positive atmosphere.To develop a respectful and collaborative learning experience between student and community, the classroom should integrate learning across all disciplines.

-Over the past 5 years Keren Hitchcock has worked with the manipulation of images and film as both student and employee.
+Over the past 6 years Keren Hitchcock has worked with the manipulation of images and film as both student and employee.
 Hitchcock has developed her personal practice using photography, video works and installation to explore relationships between architecture, the body and technology.
 With a practice centered in the manipulation of technology and materials, she has become very comfortable working with a variety of digital editing tools.